 A native of Hutchinson, KS, Jeffrey’s early organ study was with Mrs. Shirley Brandyberry.
 Jeffrey graduated from St. Olaf College with a B.M. in Organ Performance studying under Dr. John Ferguson and Mr. Douglas Cleveland.
 In 1998, he won second prize in the American Guild of Organists Regional Competition held in Wichita, KS.

 Jeffrey is frequently an organist/pianist for events in the Twin Cities and has recorded with MorningStar Music Publishers.
-He is a member of the Twin Cities Chapter of the American Guild of Organists where he serves as the Chair of the Professional Development Committee and Placement Coordinator.
+He is a member of the Twin Cities Chapter of the American Guild of Organists where he serves as Registrar and Placement Coordinator.
 He also serves as the secretary for the Association of Liturgical Ministers and is the treasurer for the Twin Cities Chapter of Chorister’s Guild.